RosaMalandrino/LocalVoids/index.md

 ## Reconstructing cosmic structure from incomplete observations of the sky

 Our method allows to bypass some of the challenges of direct detection of voids from galaxy surveys, such as holes in the mask or magnitude selection.
-The <tt>BORG</tt> [algorithm](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"} running at the core of the posterior simulations is able to reconstruct structures from incomplete data, providing predictions in unobserved regions such as behind the galactic plane.
-We are able to provide a precise characterization of voids in these difficult locations.
+The ```BORG``` [algorithm](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"} running at the core of the posterior simulations is able to reconstruct structures from incomplete data, providing predictions in unobserved regions such as the galactic plane, and enabling us to provide a precise characterization of these masked voids.

 ![image-right](/assets/gifs/voids_on_the_sky_galCoord.gif){: .align-center}